From qmd

 Documents are chunked into 900-token pieces with 15% overlap.
 Search matches point to the chunk, not the exact line.
 Use get with fromLine/maxLines to narrow down.

 The query tool accepts an array of typed sub-queries.
-MCP uses structured JSON: searches: [{type: "lex", query: "term"}, ...].
+MCP uses structured JSON: searches: [{type: "lex", query: "term"}, ...] with types lex, vec, hyde only.
 CLI uses a text format: each line has an optional type prefix (lex: term).
-Plain text (no prefix) is treated as expand:.
+CLI also supports expand: and plain text (auto-expand).

 root ::= line ("\n" line)*